 At Executionists, over half our projects are website redesigns.
 A successful redesign can be distilled into the following 5 key steps:

-ONE: Analyze current website performance.
+1) Analyze current website performance.

 If you don’t already have a way to analyze performance, most developers could add Google Analytics to your website in under 1 hour.
 By examining your analytics, you’ll mine a lot of valuable information that will help you strategize your redesign.
 Information like:

 - Who uses your website?

 - What does your audience do when on your site and how long do they stay?